-2. Will ensure that copies of these permits are posted on or within 25 feet of the Odor Control equipment each day.

-3. Will have the appropriate compliance readings sheet (Attachment A & B), an operable AET-030P ozone detector, and an ATX-612 H2S meter taking off the charging/calibration station within the last 24 hours each day.
-If AET-030P is inoperative, Vapex equipment must be secured and locked out and the Field Services Supervisor notified immediately.

-4. Will check and record that the Vapex equipment, the Odor Control scrubber blower, the Bioxide pump station, and the Oda-Log (mounted on the scrubber vent) are energized and operating properly each day.

-5. Will record ozone and H2S readings both into and out of the scrubber and the difference in pressure (Δ P, measured in inches of H2O) each day.
-When the Odor Control Scrubber must be taken off-line, the operator will ensure that the the blower dampers are closed from the wetwell and overflow basin and that the Vapex vent valve is open.
-The operator will then check and record ozone and H2S readings at theVapex vent and notify the Field Services Supervisorof this action and the H2S reading.

-6. Will record Bioxide tank level reading each day.

-7. Will notify the Field Services Supervisor immediately of any exceptions in equipment operation, when H2S readings exceed 1 ppmv, and if bioxide level did not change since last reading.

-8. Will download Oda-Log data weekly and file graphical reports in Oda-Log notebook.

-9. Will conduct and record quarterly ozone surveys on Vapex equipment for fugitive leaks, ensuring that ozone detector about 1 cm from equipment housing and all piping connections.
-Readings greater than 0.1 ppmv require that the Vapex equipment be secured immediately and the Field Services Supervisor notified.
-Vapex can be restarted after the leak is repaired and tested.
+- 3. Will have the appropriate compliance readings sheet (Attachment A & B), an operable AET-030P ozone detector, and an ATX-612 H2S meter taking off the charging/calibration station within the last 24 hours each day.
+If AET-030P is inoperative, Vapex equipment must be secured and locked out and the Field Services Supervisor (FS Sup) notified immediately. - 4.
+Will check and record that the Vapex equipment, the odor control scrubber blower, the Bioxide pump station, and the Oda-Log (mounted on the scrubber vent) are energized and operating properly each day. - 5.
+Will record ozone and H2S readings both into and out of the scrubber and the difference in pressure (Δ P, measured in inches of H2O) each day.
+When the odor control scrubber must be taken off-line, the operator will ensure that the the blower dampers are closed from the wetwell and overflow basin and that the Vapex vent valve is open.
+The operator will then check and record ozone and H2S readings at the Vapex vent and notify the FS Sup of this action and the H2S reading. - 6.
+Will record Bioxide tank level reading each day. - 7.
+Will notify the FS Sup immediately of any exceptions in equipment operation, when H2S readings exceed 1 ppmv, and if Bioxide level did not change since last reading. - 8.
+Will download Oda-Log data weekly and file graphical reports in Oda-Log notebook. - 9.
+Will conduct and record quarterly ozone surveys on Vapex equipment for fugitive leaks, ensuring that ozone detector about 1 cm from equipment housing and all piping connections.
+Readings greater than 0.1 ppmv require that the Vapex equipment be secured immediately and the FS Sup notified. bVapex can be re-started after the leak is repaired and tested.

-Leucadia Wastewater District STANDARD OPERATING PROCEDURE PUMP STATION ODOR CONTROL